2-Day Athens Itinerary

 With the last few hours of sunlight left, take advantage and go on a tour of Plaka and Monastiraki, two iconic areas in Athens.

-The best starting point is Monastiraki Square, a plaza in the historic center of Athens and hub of Athenian life.
+The best starting point is Monastiraki Square, a plaza in the historic centre of Athens and the hub of Athenian life.
 From there, stroll down Ermou Street to Syntagma Square, which is home to the Hellenic Parliament.
 Then take Adrianou Street.
 The west of Adrianou is full of fantastic restaurants with views of the Acropolis, and the east part of the street is home to dozens of souvenir shops.

 If you prefer your first venture out into the city to be alongside a knowledgeable guide, don't miss out on this night tour through Plaka and Monastiraki.